-Walls at this 1930s eatery are crammed with gilt-edged mirrors, golden cherubs, old posters and paintings, while crystal chandeliers hang from the ceiling which itself is topped by a magnificent Art Deco glass roof signed by Jacques Simon.
-Authentic bistro-style food adorns the plates, with daily specials including dishes such as quail breast or poached salmon in a creamy leek sauce.
-Desserts are regional favorites (like ice cream with the famous biscuits roses de Reims), and the selection of Champagnes is extensive—there's a good choice of red Coteaux Champenois wines, too.
-The café is a few minutes by foot from the cathedral and popular among locals, so it's best to reserve a table in advance.
-Request one inside as the terrace looks out over a tramline.
-Lunch only is served Tuesday to Friday; on Saturdays lunch and dinner are available.
+Walls at this 1930s eatery are crammed with gilt-edged mirrors, golden cherubs, and old paintings, while crystal chandeliers hang from the ceiling, which itself is topped by a magnificent Art Deco glass roof signed by Jacques Simon.
+Bistro-style dishes like quail breast or poached salmon in a creamy leek sauce top the menu.
+Desserts are regional favorites (such as ice cream with the famous biscuits roses de Reims), and the selection of Champagnes is extensive—there's a good choice of red Coteaux Champenois wines, too.
+The café is popular among locals, so reserve a table in advance (request one inside as the terrace looks out over a tramline).
+Note that this is primarily a lunch spot and serves dinner on Saturday only.